rapid7/insightconnect-plugins/rapid7_insightidr/help.md

 #### Advanced Query

-This action is used to realtime query into Insight IDR logs.
+This action is used to run realtime queries into Insight IDR logs.

 ##### Input